- Apologia Biology

 I am blessed to have a husband and two high energy, intelligent children that have helped us optimize “hands on learning.”
 We made volcanoes after eating thanksgiving dinner.
 Thank God for gravy and science.

-- Answers in Genesis Earth Science
+- Answers in Genesis Earth Science (returning fall of 2015)

-- Answers in Genesis Life Science
+- Answers in Genesis Life Science (returning fall of 2016)

 - Answers in Genesis Chemistry Science